-Egyptian legend tells that tourmaline found its famed array of colors when, on its journey up from the earth’s center, it passed through a rainbow.
-Because of its colorful occurrences, tourmaline has been confused with other gems throughout history.
+Egyptian legend tells that tourmaline found its famed array of colors when, on its journey up from the Earth’s center, it passed through a rainbow.
+Because of its colorful occurrences, tourmaline has been confused with other gemstones throughout history.

 In the 1500s, a Spanish conquistador found green tourmaline in Brazil—which he mistook for emerald.
 His error held until the 1800s, when mineralogists finally identified tourmaline as its own mineral species.

 Variations of the name “schorl” may have been used to describe black tourmaline even before 1400.
 The name comes from a village in Saxony, Germany, (now called Zschorlau) near a mine with black tourmaline deposits.